 Notes: Other includes public purpose programs and nuclear decommissioning costs.
 Average is volume weighted.
 Values from CPUC unbundling decision (D.97-08-056)

-By contrast, the average price of generation during the months from March 1998 through June 2000 was /MWh and the average price across all months since restructuring began has been /MWh.
+By contrast, the average price of generation during the months from April 1998 through April 2000 was $29.49/MWh and, as demonstrated by the following chart, the average price across all months since restructuring began has been $47.27/MWh, only 70% of the pre-restructuring price.